thurti/wo-index/README.md

-# worksoffline.io
+# worksoffline.app

-Repo for index page of https://worksoffline.io .
+Repo for index page of https://worksoffline.app .